 Better sponsored teams and organizations can afford more equipment and hire better drivers and more experienced crew members.
 They can also afford to field more cars, allowing them to earn more prize money per race.
 Teams with fewer sponsors have less to work with and will never race as fast as the top-sponsored teams.

-36 teams have charters, which will get them into each race.
-Up to four unchartered teams can enter, and these are the teams that often finish toward the rear.
+16 teams have charters, which will get them into each race.
+Up to four drivers from unchartered teams can enter, and these are the teams that often finish toward the rear.
 However, you often see something on their hoods, meaning they can usually run the full race.
 This could, in time, grant these teams charters that may bring them success in the future.

 Sponsors pay NASCAR teams at the Cup Series level roughly $350,000 to $500,000 for each event.
 This can range anywhere from $12.5 million to $18 million per season.
 In exchange for this hefty financial support, sponsors expect a sound return on investment from the exposure.